-A Python NumPy array is designed to deal with large arrays.
+A Python NumPy array is designed to work with large arrays.
 There are many existing Python functions that have been created to process NumPy arrays, the most noted being contained in the SciPy scientific computing package for Python.

 Working with tables and feature data